TheIconfactory/Tapestry/Documentation/API.md

   * oauth\_http\_redirect: `Boolean`, with true, the OAuth redirect URI will be "https://iconfactory.com/muxer", otherwise "muxer://oauth" is used.
   * oauth\_extra\_parameters: `String` with extra parameters for authorization request (e.g. "&duration=permanent&foo=bar")
   * oauth\_basic\_auth: `Boolean`, with true, the client id and secret will be added to a Basic authentication header when generating or refreshing tokens.
-  * header\_api\_key: `Boolean`, with true, the client id will be used in an X-Api-Key header for all requests.
   * jwt\_authorize: `String` with endpoint to authorize account (e.g. "/xrpc/createSession").
   * jwt\_refresh: `String` with endpoint to refresh account (e.g. "/xrpc/refreshSession").
   * needs\_verification: `Boolean` with true if verification is needed (by calling `identify()`)
   * can\_post: `Boolean` with true if connector can post.
-  * provides\_attachments: `Boolean` with true if connector generates attachments, otherwise post-processing of HTML content will be used to capture images & video.
+  * provides\_attachments: `Boolean` with true if connector generates attachments directly, otherwise post-processing of HTML content will be used to capture images & video.
   * check\_interval: `Number` with number of seconds between load requests (currently unimplemented).

 _NOTE:_ The oauth\_authorize, oauth\_token, jwt\_authorize, and jwt\_refresh endpoints can be relative or absolute URLs.
 Relative paths use the `site` variable in `ui-config.json` as a base (allowing a single connector to support multiple federated servers, like with Mastodon).
 Absolute paths allow different domains to be used for the initial authorize and token generation (as with Tumblr).